jdiazman/gcp-tf-playground/README.md

 # 🌐 GCP Terraform Playground 🚀

 Welcome to my **GCP Terraform Playground**!
-This repository serves as a playgroundfor my journey in improving my skillset in  **Google Cloud Platform (GCP)**, **Terraform**, and **DevOps** practices.
+This repository serves as a playground for my journey in improving my skillset in  **Google Cloud Platform (GCP)**, **Terraform**, and **DevOps** practices.
 Here, I explore infrastructure as code (IaC), CI/CD pipelines, testing strategies, and other essential skills for modern cloud engineering.

 ---